jjti/repp/README.md

 - Allow users to select multiple databases
   - Add costs to AddGene sources plasmids
   - FASTA files with sequences/local-dbs they own (making cost zero)

-## Name

-"defragment"
-> (of software) reduce the fragmentation of (a file) by concatenating parts stored in separate locations on a disk.